-20. Notice of Private Meeting of the Cabinet
+20 Notice of Private Meeting of the Cabinet

-Members of the Cabinet or any Cabinet Sub-Committee will be entitled to receive five clear days notice of a meeting to which they are summoned, unless the meeting is convened at shorter notice as a matter of urgency.
+20.1 Members of the Cabinet or any Cabinet Sub-Committee will be entitled to receive five clear days' notice of a meeting to which they are summoned, unless the meeting is convened at shorter notice as a matter of urgency.

-21. Attendance of Officers at Meetings of the Cabinet
+21 Attendance of Officers at Meetings of the Cabinet

-- 21.1 The Chief Executive, the Director of Corporate Services and the Director of Finance and Resources or their nominees are entitled to attend any meeting of the Cabinet or a Cabinet Sub-Committee.
-The Cabinet may not meet unless each of them has been given reasonable notice that a meeting is to take place. - 21.2 A private Cabinet meeting may only take place in the presence of the designated officer or her nominee.
+- 21.1 The Chief Executive, the Director for Corporate Services and the County Treasurer or their nominees are entitled to attend any meeting of the Cabinet or a Cabinet Sub-Committee.
+The Cabinet may not meet unless each of them has been given reasonable notice that a meeting is to take place. - 21.2 A private Cabinet meeting may only take place in the presence of the designated officer or their nominee.

-22. Key decisions by individual members of the Cabinet
+22 Key decisions by individual members of the Cabinet

-No provision is made for key decisions to be taken otherwise than by the Cabinet acting collectively.
+22.1 No provision is made for key decisions to be taken otherwise than by the Cabinet acting collectively.

-23. Scrutiny Committee Access to Documents
+23 Overview and Scrutiny Committee Access to Documents